shiyuanzhang11/top-70-leetcode-questions/src/Coin Change/README.md

 the amount (somewhere between 1 and `amount`) at hand, we perform the following update:

+coin change is a greedy problem to solve

 ```cpp
 dp[i] = min(dp[i], 1 + dp[i - val]);
 ```